The Best 10 Books for Inner Child Healing

 Our inner parent is the logical, authoritative, and responsible part of us.
 It’s the part of us that sets boundaries, keeps us healthy, and makes sure we’re on time.
 It is the nurturing, rational part of us that is capable and confident.

-When you learn how to create this inner dynamic between inner child and inner parent, you start to meet your own needs.
+When you learn how to create this dynamic between inner child and inner parent, you start to meet your own needs.
 The inner critic shrinks.
 The heaviness lightens.
 The frozen parts thaw.
 You begin feeling significantly better.

 The best 10 books for inner child healing